-It is therefore apt to imply that this work of Vaidyanathy Dixita specifically deals with natal horoscopy and not any other part of Jyotiśa.
-By this is implied the four aspects of: Adhana (conception), Jātaka (birth), Punya (death) and daśa praveśa charts (charts for commencement of a period).
+It is therefore apt to imply that this work of Vaidyanatha Dikshita specifically deals with natal horoscope and not any other part of Jyotiśa.
+By this is implied the four aspects of Adhana (conception), Jātaka (birth), Punya (death) and daśa praveśa charts (charts for the commencement of a period).
 These will be dealt with in the various chapters given in this work.

-Pārijāta is another name for celestial or wish-fulfilling tree; one of the five trees of paradise produced at the churning of the ocean; coral tree or Erythrina Indica.
-This wish fulfilling tree is symbolized in two ways or as a kundalini with its roots in Mūladara and branches in sahasrara lotus as well as celestial tree with its roots in haven where God sits on its branches and gives fruits to the people .people (Rath, A Course on Jaimini Maharishi’s Upadesa Sutra, 2007).
+Pārijāta is another name for the celestial or wish-fulfilling tree; one of the five trees of paradise produced at the churning of the ocean; coral tree or Erythrina Indica.
+This wish-fulfilling tree is symbolized in two ways or as a kundalini with its roots in Mūladara and branches in Sahasrara lotus as well as a celestial tree with its roots in heaven where God sits on its branches and gives fruits to the people (Rath, A Course on Jaimini Maharishi’s Upadesa Sutra, 2007).

 This word can be divided into two parts or Pāri which means around and jāta or produced or born and can possible also be interpreted as a circle of a rebirth, and the karma related to the same, which is the subject of this study.

 Prārambhaḥ means beginning or undertaking.